bto0001/city-technical/README.md

 - GET   - locations/: retrieve all locations
 - GET   - locations/{id}: retrieve one location with a given id
 - POST  - locations/: create a new location
 - PATCH - locations/{id}: update a location with a given id in the path parameter.
 Currently, this API only allows for location name, latitude, and longitude to be overwritten.
-I should've asked for clarification on this point sooner, but my reasoning is this: since the partition key consists of 'country_state_city' and I'm initially using an external API for coordinates, I'm allowing users to overwrite the coordinates with their own values if need be and they can rename their location.
+I misread the instructions and realize now that I should've accepted location name, city, state, and country, instead of allowing for latitude an longitude.
+To prevent duplication, I would need to have this endpoint see if the location id exists, if it does, and the city, state, and/or country properties have been changed, then I need to call the coordinates api for the new lat/long and store that in the Location table.
+I would also need to delete the previous location id, as it would no longer be valid.

 Perhaps a more DDD approach would've been to create separate endpoints, for example: